 Understand the Difference Between Bond and Bond Mutual Funds

 Individual bonds can be held by the bond investor until maturity.
 The price of the bond may fluctuate while the investor holds the bond, but the investor can receive 100% of his or her initial investment (the principal) at the time of maturity.
-Therefore there may be no "loss" of principal as long as the investor holds the bond until maturity (and the issuing entity does not default because of extreme circumstances, such as bankruptcy).
+Therefore, there may be no "loss" of principal as long as the investor holds the bond until maturity.

 Know the Basic Types of Bonds (Corporate, Municipal, Treasury, Junk)